Why Deep-V Hulls Handle Rough Water Better

 Deadrise is simply the angle between the hull bottom and a horizontal plane, measured at any point along the hull.
 Most discussion focuses on transom deadrise because that’s where the primary planing surface exists on running boats.

-Boats with less than 20 degrees of deadrise feel the difference in choppy conditions—they pound, jar, and transmit wave impact to crews.
+Boats with less than 20 degrees of deadrise feel the difference immediately in choppy conditions—they pound, jar, and transmit wave impact directly to crews and passengers.
 Boats with more than 24-25 degrees require significantly more power and may feel tippy at rest or slow speeds.

 When a wave strikes a deep-V hull, the sharp entry splits the water rather than slamming into it.
 The impact force spreads over time as the hull progressively meets the wave.
 This transformation of sudden impact into gradual loading is what makes deep-V hulls comfortable offshore.